 What kind of artists will be competing?

-There will be around 100 artists competing in the Steveston Grand Prix of Art, covering a wide array of ages and skills.
-Look out for up-and-comers in the aged 8 to 18 Youth category, plus many intriguing beginners, intermediates, and working artists in the highly diverse Open category.
-The Masters category includes dozens of experienced painters from around the Pacific Northwest, each competing for thousands of dollars in prizes and a chance to lift the coveted Dan Gray Cup.
+There will be more than 100 artists competing in the Grand Prix of Art, covering a wide array of ages and skill levels.
+Look out for up-and-comers in the Youth category (ages eight to 18) plus many intriguing beginners, intermediates, and working artists in the highly diverse Open category.
+The Masters category includes experienced painters from around the Pacific Northwest, each competing for thousands of dollars in prizes and a chance to lift the coveted Dan Gray Cup.

 Can you tell me more about these Masters?

 With a wide array of Masters competing this year, this category will showcase many different artistic approaches.
-These range from award-winning contemporary realist Edguardo Lantin to traditional watercolourist and illustrator Peggy Burkosky, whose work has been exhibited around the world.
-The trick is to visit as many artists as you can—in each category—and discover their unique interpretations of the area.
+These range from Victoria-born impressionist Larry Tillyer to North Vancouver-based oils and acrylics specialist Louise Nicholson and celebrated landscape painter William Watt.
+The trick is to visit as many artists as you can—in each category—and discover their unique interpretations on the area.

 Is it too late to enter as a competitor?

-If you’re keen to dip your own brush in this highly creative contest, you can still register.
-The official registration deadline is September 18.
-Participant fees range from $20 to $40 (including a post-painting lunch in the Seine Net Loft) and you can click here to sign-up.
+If you’re keen to dip your own brush into this highly creative contest you can still register—but you’ll have to hurry.
+The event’s registration will close when capacity is reached or at noon on September 17, 2019.
+Participant fees range from $20 to $40, including a post-painting lunch in the Seine Net Loft—click on this link to sign up.
 You can also register as an event volunteer using the same link (volunteers also receive lunch).

 Can I buy the paintings?